MusicDataset/md_homepage/content/musics/s/SonataNo.21Op.53"Waldstein"I.Allegroconbrio(14)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 21 Op.
+title: Sonata No. 21 Op.
 53 "Waldstein" I. Allegro con brio (14)
 description: This is the description for Sonata No. 21 Op.
 53 "Waldstein" I. Allegro con brio by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]